-Thank you for your interest in becoming a member of the Board of Governors of Wrexham University.
+Thank you for your interest in becoming a member of the Board of Governors of Wrexham Glyndwr University.

-We are seeking to appoint new independent governors at an exciting time for the University.
-New members will enhance the expertise and diversity of the Board, support our core values, and help to shape and deliver our new University Vision and Strategy to 2030.
+We are seeking to appoint new independent governors who will enhance the expertise and diversity of the Board, support our core values and help us realise our vision and strategy 2025.

-Wrexham University is a young and ambitious University having been established in 2008 in response to the social and economic needs of the region, building on the strong links its predecessor institutions had developed with employers over the previous 120 years.
+Wrexham Glyndwr University is a young and ambitious University having been established in 2008 in response to the social and economic needs of the region, building on the strong links its predecessor institutions had developed with employers over the previous 120 years.
 The University's main campus is in Wrexham in North East Wales, with campuses nearby in Northop and St Asaph.